Mzach55/SofaScore-ETL/README.md

  **Goals for Project**
 -----------------------

-- Find a way to establish which games have predictaive scoring
+- Find a way to establish which games have predictaive scoring (Completed 12/26/2023)

 - Create a database to store all of the games